Blog article

 Understanding the difference between gross and net expense ratios matters because it helps you predict your true long-term costs.
 This article will explain both ratios, how they differ, why the gap between them matters, and how to use this information when selecting investments.

 Most investors find fee structures confusing.
 That's completely normal.
-But this article will help you master this concept, which, in term can significantly impact your long-term wealth.
-And it's simpler than you think.
+But this article will help you master this concept, which in turn can significantly impact your long-term wealth.
+It's simpler than you think.

 Understanding Gross Expense Ratio: The Full Cost Picture